 Summary of scaffolds for cultivated meat

 The level of cellular maturation required will likely be dictated by the final product’s nutritional and textural requirements, and a spectrum of options may be considered in practice.
-As will be discussed in Series V, it’s likely that many years will separate the release of unstructured versus structured products as described here due to the difficult nature of the process.
-Significant challenges will need to be met with new innovations to address concerns of scaling, cost, and reproducibility, as current practices in tissue engineering are prohibitively expensive and technically challenging.
+As discussed in End Products, many years will likely separate the release of unstructured versus structured products as described here due to the difficult nature of the process.
+Significant challenges will need to be met with innovations to address concerns of scaling, cost, and reproducibility, as current practices in tissue engineering are prohibitively expensive and technically challenging.
 Despite this, current technologies provide a foundational roadmap for the successful creation of future structured cultivated meat products.
-Scientists in tissue engineering and cultivated meat should be encouraged to share knowledge and collaborate around shared problems, resulting in mutual positive benefits for each respective field.
+Scaling up cultivated meat scaffolding will require partnerships between ingredient suppliers and scaffold manufacturers.
+Scientists in tissue engineering and cultivated meat should be encouraged to share knowledge and collaborate around shared problems, resulting in positive mutual benefits for each respective field.

 View references featured in scaffold manufacturing technologies

 The fundamental challenge in developing scaffolds for cultivated seafood is the same as for cultivated terrestrial meat.
 However, some important biological differences may render different approaches appropriate depending on the species in question.
 In addition, mammalian tissue engineering has been a key research priority for years due to its biomedical applications.
 Because the same is not true for fish or aquatic invertebrates, research into appropriate scaffolds for these species is at an earlier stage.
 Even so, companies and academic researchers are making progress in developing scaffolds for cultivated seafood.